dspv/kit/README.md

-# Kit - Development Standards for AI Agents
+# DevKit - Development Standards for AI Agents

 > Keep your repos clean, consistent, and AI-ready